Alcoholism and Gambling Addiction

 1 in 5, or 20%, of people suffering from Gambling Addiction attempt suicide.

 Recovering from Alcoholism and Gambling Addiction

-If you, or someone you know, are suffering from alcoholism and a gambling addiction, it is important to determine what came first.
-Finding the root addiction can help identify your triggers and put yourself on the path to recovery.
-If you don’t know what came first, or just need some guidance, then reach out to a dedicated treatment specialist.
+If you, or someone you know, are suffering from alcoholism and a gambling addiction, they can be treated at the same time.
+Being honest and admitting that you are having problems related to drinking and gambling is the first step on the path to recovery.
+If you are ready to take that first step, or just need some guidance, then reach out to a dedicated treatment specialist.
 They are there to help people get their lives back.

 BBC News.
 (2013).
 Gambling and Alcohol Addiction Linked, Report Says.
 Retrieved June 5th, 2018 from http://www.bbc.com/news/uk-wales-21529290